MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 -   a Common Data Service for Apps solution that you can install from AppSource

--   Documentation that supports adoption of the Accelerator
+-   documentation that supports adoption of the Accelerator

 **Site Map Extensions:**